Procfile reference¶

 app_sources: https://codeberg.org/example/secret-app

-After deploying, send shards with caution secret send-shard.
+After deploying, send shards with caution secret send-shard from the

 Custom resources with multiple ports¶